-Challenge number Detail of ch allenge 1 P8 Progress of PP students especially in in Ebacc. subjects is below the national average, something that is likely to be exacerbated by COVID and school closure Many lower attaining disadvantaged pupils lack metacognitive / self-regulation strategies when faced with challenging tasks, notably in their monitoring and evaluation of their answers which hinders their progress.
-2 Attendance and pathways The Absence rates are higher for PP students than for non PP students.
-2021/22 figures below show the picture for the last academic year: PP Abs Non-PP Abs School 15.5% 8.6% National PP students place need full access 7.9% to the curriculum with timely intervention in 3 Literacy Literacy and reading levels of those entering Year 7 are lower for PP students than for other students.
-Vocabulary gap in all years is widened in our PP students.
-4 Boy PP progress Boy PP students in current Year 11 are making less progress than their non PP peers and is most prominent in our vocational subjects.
-5 SEND PP A high proportion of PP students with Special Educational Needs and those who are low ability in all years are less likely to take the full 8 qualifications, consistently affecting the attainment and progress gaps at Key Stage 4.
-Notably, PP students in current Year 10 are currently, on average, filling less P8 slots compared with Non PP. 6 Aspiration Some PP families exhibit low aspirations and lack of direction / goals.
-For our 2020 Key Stage 4 leavers, only 82% of PP students went on to a sustained education, emplyment or training destination compared to 95% of non-PP students.
+Challenge number Detail of cha allenge number 1 P8 / A8 Progress and attainment of PP students especially in Ebacc. subjects is below the national average Many lower attaining disadvantaged pupils lack metacognitive / self regulation strategies when faced with challenging tasks, notably in their monitoring and evaluation of their answers which hinders their progress.
+Many also struggle to work independently outside of school and often lack confidence in their preparation for their final GCSE examinations.
+2 Attendance and pathways The Absence rates are higher for PP students than for non-PP students.
+2023/24 figures below show the picture for the last academic year: PP Absence Non-PP Absence School 16.7% 8.2% - National 13.3% 6.5% PP students place. need full access t to the curriculum with timely intervention in 3 LiteracyLiteracy and reading levels of those entering Year 7 are lower for PPstudents than for other students, there are more PP early readers thannon-PP (18% compared to 13%).The vocabulary gap in all years is widened in our PP students.PP students often face barriers to early literacy development, includinglimited access to books and resources at home.
+Targeted phonicsinterventions can help narrow the literacy gap and improve readingoutcomes for disadvantaged students.
+4 Boy PP progress Boy PP students in current Year 11 are making almost a whole grade less progress than their non-PP peers and is most prominent in our vocational subjects.
+5 SEND PP A high proportion of PP students with Special Educational Needs and those who have low prior attainment are less likely to take the full 8 qualifications, consistently affecting the attainment and progress gaps at Key Stage 4.
+Notably, PP students in current Year 10 and Year 11 are currently, on average, filling less P8 slots compared with Non-PP.

+6 Aspiration Some PP families exhibit low aspirations and lack of direction / goals.
+For our 2021 Key Stage 4 leavers, only 89% of PP students went on to a sustained education, employment or training destination compared to 95% of non-PP students.
 For current year 11, only 12% of PP students take the full suite of EBacc subjects, compared to 23% of non-PP students.
 In current year 10, both groups are at 30% take-up.
-7 Well-being COVID and school closure has seen an increase in PP students needing support and intervention to support their mental health and well-being.
-8 Enrichment COVID and school closure has meant that PP students have not received the enrichment experiences normally provided by NT
+7 Well-being Since COVID there has been an increase in PP students needing support and intervention to support their mental health and well-being.
+8 Enrichment Due to COVID PP students have not received the enrichment experiences normally provided by NT and previous primary school.
+PP students are less likely to attend and engage with afterschool enrichment activities.